jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 enters  all other  parameters,  or  he chooses  to  let the  programme compute  them  automatically.
 With  the  automatic  computation,  the parameters  are computed  from the  underlying Grid.
-Of course,  that means that the new grid is  useless, since its parameters are the same as the  underlying Grid.
+Of course,  that means that the new grid is useless at first, since its parameters are the same as the  underlying Grid.
 But in  a second step, the  user tweaks these parameters  until   he  finds   the  correct  values.
-The  automatic computation  allows  the user  to  find  earlier the  correct  values, without much tinkering.
+The  automatic computation  allows  the user  to  find  faster the  correct  values, without much tinkering.

 Let us  use the  example in  the hard-copy  above, without  shears for